 Along with the on-campus practicum at the UNT Speech and Hearing Center, practicum opportunities are available at more than 100 sites in the region, with specialties in early childhood intervention, home health, skilled nursing facilities and many more.
 All practicum requirements are closely monitored by clinical supervisors with expertise in providing education, mentorship, counseling and support to meet the needs of each individual clinician.

-Our students are prepared to meet rigorous academic and clinical standards, and are systematically reviewed and assessed through formative and summative assessments at different stages of the programs.
+Our students are prepared to meet rigorous academic and clinical standards and are assessed through formative and summative assessments at different stages of the programs.

-Students have a 100% pass rate on the AHSA Praxis Exam and more than 90% of program graduates are employed in the fields of clinical Audiology or Speech-Language Pathology within one year of graduation.
-Specific student outcome data for recent graduating cohorts can be found online.
+Students have a 100% pass rate on the ASHA Praxis Exam, and more than 90% of program graduates are employed in the fields of clinical Audiology or Speech-Language Pathology within one year of graduation.

-You’ll need to meet the admission requirements for the graduate school and the following program requirements
+You’ll need to meet the admission requirements for the graduate school outlined at the Toulouse Graduate School website and the following program requirements:

 There are two options for the master’s degree: